alierrr/device_xiaomi_diting/README.md

 ### Unified Device Tree for Xiaomi 12t pro/redmi k50 ultra

-The  Xiaomi 12t pro/redmi k50 ultra (codenamed "diting") is a flagship smartphone from Xiaomi released in October 2022
+The  Xiaomi 12t pro/redmi k50 ultra (codename "diting") is a flagship smartphone from Xiaomi released in October 2022

 It is also known as Xiaomi 12t pro (globally) and Redmi k50 ultra (China).